aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 ## How do I enable HTTPS traffic with CloudFront?

-When using HTTPS with CloudFront, specify your certificates in the `http.certificates` field of the environment manifest, just as you would for a Load Balancer.
-The new field `cdn.certificate` similarly enables HTTPS traffic with CloudFront.
-Unlike a Load Balancer, you can only import one certificate.
-Because of this, we recommend that you create a new certificate in the `us-east-1` region which contains CNAME records to validate each alias that your services use in that environment.
+When using HTTPS with CloudFront, specify your certificates in the `cdn.certificate` field of the environment manifest, just as you would in the `http.certificates` field for a Load Balancer.
+Unlike for a Load Balancer, you can import only one certificate.
+Because of this, we recommend that you create a new certificate (in the `us-east-1` region) with CNAME records to validate each alias that your services use in that environment.

 !!! info
     CloudFront only supports certificates imported in the `us-east-1` region.